Elver Park

 - CLOSED = skiing is not advised or permitted

-Daily $7 Annual $30 Annual Senior (65+) & Disabled $15 Annual Military/Veteran (New!) $15 Replacement $12
+View all Cross-Country SkiingDaily $8 Annual $30 Annual Senior (65+) & Disabled $15 Annual Military/Veteran $15 Replacement $15

-- 2023 permit is available Nov.
-1 and is valid through December 31, 2023.
+- 2026 permit is available starting November 1, 2025 and valid from the time of purchase through December 31, 2026.

-The type of grooming performed depends on a few things to make the most of both long and short-term skiing opportunities.
-The amount and type of snow, as well as, the ground condition at the time of the snow event all play a part in the grooming equation.
+The type of trail grooming performed depends on a few things to make the most of both long and short-term skiing opportunities.
+The amount and type of snow and the ground condition at the time of the snow event play a part in the grooming equation.

 Did you know Parks staff is responsible for priority snow removal areas?
 These priority areas are roads, more than 400 bus stops, bike trails, sidewalks, and parking lots.
-We always appreciate your patience and understanding as safety will always come before fun.TRAIL CONDITIONS & GROOMING
+We always appreciate your patience and understanding as safety will always come before fun.- Ski trails typically open after the first snowfall over 4" depending on the type of snow and trail conditions.

 - Fee-based trails are groomed more frequently, as conditions allow and for both skate and classic skiing.

-- Free-to-use ski trails are tracked or roll groomed for classic cross-country skiing.
+- Free-to-use ski trails are tracked or roll-groomed for classic cross-country skiing.

 - We may not be able to groom or we may close a trail to preserve the trail condition.
 The website is updated as soon as information from the field is available.

-- Permit fees are non-refundable
+- Permit fees are non-refundable.

 - You may also visit Madison Nordic Ski Club for trail conditions posted by volunteers and trail users.

-TRAIL TIPS & RESPONSIBILITIES- Follow directional arrows.
+- Follow directional arrows.
 Some trails are marked for one-way use

 - Trails are rated for difficulty at the trailhead